RescuedBuffalo/CSCA-5028-Capstone/documentation/report.md

 There were many non-functional requirements to this project, the key ones being performance, reliability and security.
 While not necessarily tests, monitoring in Prometheus and CI/CD setups in GitHub Actions were used to ensure these were safe.

 #### Prometheus for Performance
 I setup latency metrics to track the performance of requests, ensuring that the app is performant.

+#### Testing for Performance and Reliability
+Created an integration test to hit the production server with simulated requests to load test it.
+Ensuring that there was 99% success rate and at least four second average response time for up to 100 concurrent users.

 #### GitHub Actions for Reliability
 Using GitHub Actions provided CI/CD, ensuring that code was only deployed to the server after all tests passed.
 This meant that the likelihood of a bug taking down the page was lower protecting site reliability.